Adlink-ROS/adlink_ddsbot/readme.md

    ($ sudo ntpdate IP_ADDRESS)
 4. Change the ROS 1 multi-machines variables in .bashrc
    (for each robot, it has own roscore)
-5. For ROS 1 Nav: $ roslaunch adlink_ddsbot Adlink_DDSBot_Nav_Single.launch
+5. For Single robot test: $ roslaunch adlink_ddsbot Adlink_DDSBot_Nav_Single.launch
-6. For ROS 2 Swarm:
+6. For Swarm robots demo:
    * $ roslaunch adlink_ddsbot Adlink_DDSBot_Nav_Swarm.launch
    * $ ros2 run ros1_bridge parameter_bridge
 7. Using remote computer to initial & set goal for the ddsbot through RVIZ
 8. Do the same thing on another ddsbots (in the same network),
-   once the ros1_bridge has been executed, all others ddsbots can be visualized on its own RVIZ.
+   once the ros1_bridge has been executed, all others ddsbots can be visualized on RVIZ.